ujjwalguptaofficial/jsstore.docs/docs/tutorial/database.md

 ---
 Title: "DataBase"
-Keywords: "database, api, query, indexeddb, jsstore" Last Updated : "09/05/2018"
+Keywords: "database, api, query, indexeddb, jsstore"
+Description: "Database in JsStore is an object which contains name of database and list of tables."
 ---

-Database in JsStore contains name of database and list of tables.
+Database in JsStore is an object which contains name of database and list of tables.

 ### Syntax :-